 - Microwave for 60-90 seconds or until hot.
 Whisk again and serve immediately with desired garnishes.

 - You can also make this on the stovetop over low heat.
 Heat until warm and serve immediately.
+This method works best if you’re serving a large crowd.

-- Nutritional information does not include garnishes.
+- Nutritional information is calculated using 2% milk and does not include garnishes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.